MADRS: Montgomery-Åsberg Depression Rating Scale

 Treatment Response Criteria

-• Suicide risk: Any score >0 on Item 10 requires immediate clinical attention
+• Suicide risk: any score above 0 on Item 10 warrants immediate clinical attention

 Research Evidence and Psychometric Properties